sd1238/sayantani_dutta/README.md

 ## About Me

 Hello!
-This is Sayantani Dutta, a PhD student at [Mississippi State University](https://www.msstate.edu/), working with [Dr. Christopher Archibald](http://web.cse.msstate.edu/~archibald/)
+This is Sayantani Dutta, a PhD student at [Mississippi State University](https://www.msstate.edu/), working with [Dr. Christopher Archibald](http://web.cse.msstate.edu/~archibald/).
+I love to travel and read books on various topics, but mostly fiction.
+I am huge fan of Harry Potter and James Bond.

 ## What!!